Saurav12das/Everything_Muddy/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a post doctoral research associate at the Panhandle Research & Extension Center, University of Nebraska, Nebraska, USA at "Maharjan's Soil Science Lab".
 I am interested in lot of things in Science but mostly involved in research including Soil Health, Geomicrobiology (especially functional microbial ecology study), Plant-Microbe Interactions, Antibiotic Resistance and Data-Science.
 On a lazy day you may find me on lake side doing fishing and having beer.

-<i><b> Science is always fun, Lets do some science.</b></i>